The State of EKRA: Summer 2022

 EKRA's Origins and Prohibitions

 EKRA was enacted as part of comprehensive legislation designed to address the opioid crisis and fraudulent practices occurring in the sober home industry.
 EKRA makes it a criminal offense to offer or receive any remuneration in an exchange in order to "induce" a referral to a recovery home, clinical treatment facility or a clinical laboratory.
-EKRA is an "all-payor" statute, which means it applies to services that are paid by commercial insurers in addition to services paid by Medicare and Medicaid.
+EKRA is an "all-payer" statute, which means it applies to services that are paid by commercial insurers in addition to services paid by Medicare and Medicaid.
 Critically, and in contrast with the Anti-Kickback Statute, EKRA prohibits clinical laboratories from paying their employed and contracted marketing force compensation based on volume or value-based payment structures (including "percentage-based compensation"), without any exception or safe-harbor.
 Violations of EKRA are punishable by fines of $200,000 along with a maximum sentence of 10 years in prison.

 Given the legislative history of the statute, it was thought (or hoped) that the government would interpret EKRA (and limit its enforcement activities) to apply only to toxicology labs and improper referral arrangements with sober living homes and clinical treatment facilities.
 However, as judged by recent DOJ enforcement actions (described below), clinical laboratory owners and their partners should assume that EKRA applies to all clinical laboratories, not just those performing toxicology testing.